Coos Bay, North Bend to Charleston and Bandon

 The cycle ride from the Bridge, into North Bend and through Coos Bay is about 5.5 miles (9 km), but there is another almost 5 miles (8 km) until Route 101 becomes rural again.
 There are alternatives to biking through this industrial section that are highly recommended (see below).

-The rural section of Route 101, The Pacific Coast Scenic Byway, continues south of Coos Bay to Bandon well away from the coast and offers few scenic points.
-Just prior to Bandon is Bullard's Beach State Park and the Bandon Wildlife Refuge which is the last place to tent camp before Bandon.
+The rural section of Route 101, The Pacific Coast Scenic Byway, continues south of Coos Bay to Bandon well away from the coast and offers few scenic points (so taking those side trips is important!).
+Just prior to Bandon is Bullard’s Beach State Park and the Bandon Wildlife Refuge which is the last place to tent camp before Bandon.
 There is no tent camping available in or near Bandon.

 Coos Bay / North Bend has perhaps the largest selection of lodging along the coast.
 Choose from those located along Route 101 which include small hotels, a casino, and national chains.